deppierre/mongo_kerberos_lab/README.md

 # Prerequisite for this lab
-The only thing you need is Docker Deskop (MacOS [here](https://docs.docker.com/docker-for-mac/install/)) Also you need to copy your keytab files in the folder `keytab`:
+The only thing you need to install is Docker Deskop (MacOS [here](https://docs.docker.com/docker-for-mac/install/))
+Also you need to copy your keytab files in the folder `keytab`:
 - client is `muser`
 - server is `mdbsvc`